zcaceres/easy-mcp/README.md

 import { Tool } from "./lib/decorators/Tool";

 @Root("/my-sample-dir/photos")
-// Optionally include a name for the Root
-@Root("/my-root-dir", { name: "My laptop's root directory" })
-class ZachsMCP extends EasyMCP {
+@Root("/my-root-dir", { name: "My laptop's root directory" }) // Optionally you can name the root class ZachsMCP extends EasyMCP {
   /**
-  You can declare a with zero configuration.
+  You can declare a Tool with zero configuration.
 Relevant types and plumbing will be inferred and handled.

-  By default, the *name* of the Tool will be the name of the method.
+  By default, the name of the Tool will be the name of the method.
   */
   @Tool()
   simpleFunc(nickname: string, height: number) {